We know. Fundraising can sometimes seem like an insurmountable task.

 - Ask whether the nonprofit has previously received federal grant dollars.

-Don’t make an uniformed giving decision!
+Don’t make an uninformed giving decision!
 Make sure that your funds will be used properly by the nonprofit you donate to.

 Is it safe to give online?